Predicting Class Distribution Shift for Reliable Domain Adaptive Object Detection: Experiments

 \textbf{Implementation Details.} We follow the default implementation provided in \cite{labelmatch} to test our method, which leverages MMDetection \cite{mmdet}.
 Thus, we use a batch size of 16 for the labelled and unlabelled data and a learning rate of 0.016.
 The optimiser used is SGD, with a momentum rate of 0.9 and a weight decay of 0.0001.
 For all experiments, the model is pre-trained using source data for 4,000 iterations before beginning self-training.
 For the C2B and C2N scenarios, we implement 42,000 iterations of self-training.
 Due to slower convergence on C2F, we self-train for 72,000 iterations.
 Lastly, we use a target mean confidence score $\tau$ of 0.6 and a step size $\Delta n_{o}$ of 0.1 for selecting the number of objects per image.

-\textbf{Evaluation.} Standard mean average precision (mAP) at an IOU threshold of 0.5 is used to compare to existing methods.
-For comparison on the novel C2N scenario, we implement Probabilistic Teacher \cite{prob_teacher} as per the released code and report the peak performance recorded across 24,000 iterations.
-This method is the current state of the art on the C2B and C2F scenarios, and thus provides a strong baseline for evaluating our method under more extreme class distribution shift.
-We also implement the original ACT \cite{labelmatch} on all scenarios using the same implementation as our method.
-Lastly, for the C2N scenario, we evaluate the model trained for 48,000 iterations on the source data, and target data only.
+\textbf{Evaluation.} Standard mean average precision (mAP) at an IOU threshold of 0.5 is used to compare performance with that reported by existing works.
+In additional to implementing our approach, we conduct the following evaluations: \begin{itemize} \item For comparison on the novel C2N scenario, we implement Probabilistic Teacher \cite{prob_teacher} as per the released code and report the peak performance recorded across 24,000 iterations.
+This method is the current state of the art on the C2B and C2F scenarios, and thus provides a strong baseline for evaluating our method under more extreme class distribution shift. \item We evaluate the original ACT \cite{labelmatch} on all scenarios using the same implementation as our method. \item Lastly, for the C2N scenario, we evaluate the model trained for 48,000 iterations on the source data, and target data only. \end{itemize}